daurnimator/lua-http/doc/index.md

 ### `stream:write_headers(headers, end_stream, timeout)` <!-- --> {#stream:write_headers}

-Write the given [`headers`](#http.headers) object to the stream.
-Takes a flag indicating if this is the last chunk in the stream, if `true` the stream will be closed.
+Write the given [*headers*](#http.headers) object to the stream.
+The function takes a flag indicating if this is the last chunk in the stream, if `true` the stream will be closed.
+If `timeout` is specified, the stream will wait for the send to complete until `timeout` is exceeded.

 ### `stream:get_next_chunk(timeout)` <!-- --> {#stream:get_next_chunk}

+Returns the next chunk of the http body from the socket, otherwise it yields while waiting for input.
+This function will yield indefinetly, or until `timeout` is exceeded.
+If the message is compressed, runs inflate to decompress the data.
+On error, returns `nil`, an error message and an error number.

 ### `stream:unget(str)` <!-- --> {#stream:unget}

-Returns nothing
+Places `str` back on the incoming data buffer, allowing it to be returned again on a subsequent command ("un-gets" the data).
+Returns `true` on success.
+On failure returns `nil`, error message and an error number.

 ### `stream:write_chunk(chunk, end_stream, timeout)` <!-- --> {#stream:write_chunk}

-Write the string `chunk` to the stream body.
-Takes a flag indicating if this is the last chunk in the stream, if `true` the stream will be closed.
+Writes the string `chunk` to the stream.
+If `end_stream` is true, the body will be finalized and the stream will be closed. `write_chunk` yields indefinitely, or until `timeout` is exceded.

 ### `stream:shutdown()` <!-- --> {#stream:shutdown}

-Close the stream.
+Closes the stream.
+The resources are released and the stream can no longer be used.

 # Modules